Former Rep. Lee Zeldin speaks at this summer's Republican National...

 And those bills had one thing in common: They would be good for his district.

-Congress
+Congress record

-Zeldin’s best-known pro-environmental actions while in Congress include his work to protect Long Island Sound, and, with other lawmakers, his fight to block the sale of Plum Island, the former site of a federal animal research center now destined to be a nature reserve.
+Zeldin’s best-known pro-environmental actions while in Congress include his work to protect Long Island Sound, and, with other lawmakers, his fight to block the sale of Plum Island, the former site of a federal animal research center now destined to be a nature preserve.

 Esposito and other environmental activists also applauded him for being one of the few Republicans to vote for bills to address and limit toxic PFAS, the so-called "forever chemicals."
-Suozzi pointed to the funding Zeldin won to cleanup polluted sites to protect groundwater on Long Island.
+Suozzi pointed to the funding Zeldin won to clean up polluted sites to protect groundwater on Long Island.

 And Zeldin worked with other lawmakers on several environmental initiatives: the permanent reauthorization of the Land and Water Conservation Fund, reauthorization of the EPA Long Island Sound funding of $40 million a year and stewarded the National Sea Grant Program.